 Books that are borrowed from school library, as well as the text books received at school, should be returned in acceptable condition.

-Most schools have regulations on using cell phones, video and photo cameras, music players and other electronic devices.
+Most schools have regulations on using cell phones and other electronic devices.
 In most schools it is forbidden to use such devices during class, and in some students are not allowed to use them at all on school property.

 Students are not permitted to possess, sell or be under the influence, of any illegal substances (alcohol and drugs) on school property or at school-sponsored events.
 Smoking is not allowed on school property.

 In order to ensure their safety, students must respect their bus driver, and pay attention to what he or she tells them.
 Any misconduct on a bus will be reported to school officials.

 There are days when no homework is assigned to students.
 On such days, it is a good idea to encourage your child to engage in other learning activities, such as reading a book, drawing or playing music.